This post was most recently updated on August 7th, 2021

 This ability doesn’t go away just because you have harvested the tree for firewood.
 Wood wicks up water if it is sitting in it, and it will hold on to it if it isn’t removed from the damp ground.

 Laying some pallets, or slats of wood under your wood pile will help sure it doesn’t get wet feet.
-You can get pre-made firewood racks that keep your stack looking pretty.
-Or, as I prefer, you can get these handy little brackets that let you build your own rack as big as you need it.

 If you are wondering if the firewood that you have cut, or purchased is dry enough to be called properly seasoned, I trust this article has helped you work this out.